hansott/hansott.github.io-src/about.md

 * [Pinterest PHP](https://github.com/hansott/pinterest-php): A simple PHP wrapper for the Pinterest API.
 * [Lastify](https://github.com/hansott/lastify): PHP library that syncs your music between Last.fm, Spotify, etc.
+* [generator-php-package](https://github.com/hansott/generator-php-package): A yeoman generator that generates a skeleton repository for your PHP package.